-- Allergic contact dermatitis; nickel, fragrance (often from deodorant)
+- Allergic contact dermatitis from nickel or fragrance (often from deodorant)

 Introduce a Combination of Gentle Physical and Chemical Exfoliants

 Stop scrubbing your underarms.
 Physical pressure provides no benefits for treating hyperpigmentation.
-(Physical pressure is more likely to cause irritation and worsen the problem.)
+(In fact, it's more likely to cause irritation and worsen the problem.)
 Instead, add a gentle combination chemical and physical exfoliator into your routine a few times a week.
-Lactic, glycolic, and salicylic acid are effective ingredients for this area.
-My current favorite is Necessaire The Body Exfoliator ($30).
-Since the product has both physical beads and chemical exfoliants, there’s no need to put pressure onto the skin.
-Lightly glide the treatment over the skin.
+Lactic, glycolic, and salicylic acids are effective ingredients for this area.
+My current favorite is Nécessaire's The Body Exfoliator ($30).
+Since the product has both physical beads and chemical exfoliants, there's no need to put pressure on the skin; just lightly glide the treatment over the skin.

 Optimize Your Shaving Routine

 If you shave, then keep in mind that shaving without shaving cream can be irritating to the skin.
 I recommend using a moisturizing option, such as EOS Shea Better Shave Cream ($4).
 Allow the shaving cream to sit on the skin for 15–30 seconds before shaving.
 Replace razor blades frequently to prevent dull blades from rubbing along the skin.

 Woolery-Lloyd notes that an allergy to nickel can lead to darker underarms, though studies are lacking on the cause of this.
 If you also develop rashes at the location of your belt buckle or certain jewelry, you may be allergic to your razor blade.
 Waxing or laser hair removal are better hair removal options for those allergic to nickel.

 Switch to a Hypoallergenic Deodorant (but Check the Ingredients)